enviro-lab/ncbi-submit/README.md

 ncbi.() # TODO: finish this
 ```

+***
+## Input Paths
+### Required Files:
+  * `config`: Contains preset values and details about your lab, team, and submission plans that are necessary for submission.
+  * `seq_report`: Main metadata file with sample details - can be equivalent to NCBI's BioSample TSV for use with the Submission Portal.
+### Optional Files
+  * `exclude_file`: Contains a list of "sample_name"s to exclude from NCBI submission (each one on a new line).
+  * `barcode_map`: Used as a cross-reference.
+If all samples from `barcode_map` appear in `seq_report`, that's great.
+Otherwise, you'll get a warning with directions for adding samples to the `exclude_file` if they shouldn't be submitted.
+### Sometimes Required Paths
+  * `fastq_dir`: Required for `file_prep` and `ftp` if submitting reads to SRA.
+Indicates where the fastqs should be gathered from.
+Any fastqs with "sample_name" values that aren't supposed to be submitted will be ignored.
+  * `subdir`: Highly recommended but will defualt to "./ncbi" or "./ncbi_test".
+A directory to house output (submission reports, `exclude_file`, output from `file_prep`).
+Will be created, if needed.

+***
 ## Links to xml template examples/schema:
 | File type | BioProject | BioSample | SRA | GenBank | Description/Link
 |  --- | --- | --- | --- | --- | --- |